 Actual Outcome: Moderate HP Loss

-How It Went Down: Rkard initially tried to use his Great Weapon Mastery to land some devastating blows early on, but the high AC of the helmed horror made these attacks ineffective.
+How It Went Down: Rkard initially tried to use his Great Weapon Mastery to land some devastating blows early on, but the high AC of the ornate plate made these attacks ineffective.
 Ungoldor was able to land his attacks with some regularity using his scoped crossbow, but before everybody could focus their attacks the two animated armors from below split the party's attention.
 After two rounds of combat the Night Hag entered the fray causing Lilyth to break rank, putting Joey in considerable danger.

 Fortunately the party was prepared for a trap like this, so they wasted no time jumping into action.
 Rkard attempted to hold the line against the horrific plate mail, but his attacks seemed to have very little impact on it.
 To make matters worse while the party was focused on trying to take down the ornate armor two more less decorative, but equally aggressive sets of plate mail started charging up the stairs from below.

 Lilyth, Joey, and Renlia did their best to hold off the new entrants to the fight, but before they could establish their battle lines one final wrinkle was thrown into the fray.
 The wretched woman that Ungoldor had mentioned before walked out of a bedroom on the eastern wing and unleashed a salvo of magical bolts on the party.
 Rkard grimaced in pain as all three bolts hit home, and the crone laughed while retreating back into the room.
 This caused Lilyth to immediately break rank and charge after the crone, but by the time she reached the bedroom the wretch was nowhere to be found.

 DM Note: Transition from Session 9 to 10